J. Howard Marshall: Careers

 Upon graduation, from 1931 to 1933, he served as an Assistant Dean at Yale Law School and instructed courses in business, finance and procedure, while also publishing articles as a member of the influential legal realism school of thought.
 He worked with future Supreme Court Justice William O. Douglas on an article titled A Factual Study of Bankruptcy Administration and Some Suggestions, published in 1932.
 Along with Norman Meyers, he published two articles titled Legal Planning of Petroleum Production in 1931.
 These studies offered an alternative to the then-prevailing practices of controlled production in the petroleum industry, which were leading to dramatic boom-bust cycles.
 They gained the interest of the government, as many of the supporters of the New Deal were supporters of legal realism.

 In 1933, Marshall left Yale to become the Assistant Solicitor at the Department of the Interior under Harold L. Ickes.
 He authored the Code of Fair Competition for the Petroleum Industry (1933), and the Connally Hot Oil Act of 1935 after the Supreme Court's decision to strike down the National Industrial Recovery Act.
 It revived legislation that regulated the flow of oil between states to protect the industry from "contraband oil" in order to stabilize falling prices.
 While Ickes originally considered having the government set a price floor for oil, Marshall got Ickes to sign off on a plan to require certificates of clearance for legally produced oil shipped in interstate commerce.

 In 1935, he left government service to become the special counsel to Kenneth R. Kingsbury, the president of Standard Oil of California (now Chevron Corporation) in San Francisco.
 In 1937, he became a partner at Pillsbury Madison Sutro (now Pillsbury Winthrop Shaw Pittman), which was the company's outside counsel.
-In 1941, he was called back to Washington, D.C. during World War II as Solicitor of the Petroleum Administration for War, helping develop U.S. energy policy during the war, including the Cole Pipeline Act of 1941, and later as a member of the Committee on Reparations and the American Petroleum Institute.
+In 1941, he returned to Washington, D.C. during World War II as Solicitor of the Petroleum Administration for War, helping develop U.S. energy policy during the war, including the Cole Pipeline Act of 1941, and later as a member of the Committee on Reparations and the American Petroleum Institute.
 In 1944, after developing a relationship with Paul G. Blazer, he moved to Ashland, Kentucky and became Vice Chairman and President of Ashland Oil and Refining Co. (now Ashland Inc.).

 In 1946, he drafted the executive order creating the National Petroleum Council (US).
 In 1952, he became Executive Vice President at Signal Oil & Gas under Samuel B. Mosher.
 In 1961, he became President of Union Texas Petroleum and moved to Houston.
 In 1967, he became Executive Vice President of Allied Chemical (now Honeywell).
 He was also a director of Coastal Corporation.
 In 1984, he formed Marshall Petroleum, which was primarily a holding company for his interest in Koch Industries.